 I also think about myself and what I will do when I finish homeschooling.
 There are things I’d like to try, but I have less interest in the things I used to do.
 Will that interest come back when I’m less exhausted and have more time?
 Maybe.
 For now, I hope I can continue to be a source for homeschooling parents.

 I have always been available by email, but I need to change that.
-I’m getting busier, and I have less energy for typing long emails.
-So I’m going to try out Zoom so that I can talk to parents.
+I have less energy for typing long emails.
+So I’m going to try out video chats so that I can talk to parents.
 Unfortunately, I can’t do this for free, but I don’t need much to sustain it.

 This Saturday, I’m giving a presentation on project-based homeschooling with plenty of time for a Q&A. (I can also make it available at a time that’s good for you.)
 These simple but powerful techniques helped me shift from thinking of myself as a parent-teacher to more of a mentor.
 It helped me identify my kids’ interests and not just the ones I thought were education-worthy.